Graph Afghan Series with Mikey

 Part 3 – Preparations Before You Begin Crocheting a Graph

 In Part 3, we are going to discuss helpful tips before you grab your crochet hook to begin your graph afghan.
 Doing some minor preparations in advance will help you crochet faster without having to stop for long periods of time.
-In this part, you will learning the following:
+In this part, you will learn the following:

 - Understanding bobbins and knowing how many to prepare in advance.